-Premiered at the 2024 Galway Theatre Festival, the Good Crank launches a new pub venue in Chapelizod.
+Premiered at the 2024 Galway Theatre Festival, the Good Crank launches its 2025 tour

 Meet Kitty Clogg, played by Rose Henderson.
 She lives by herself in Single Street, the oldest street in town, and certain in her belief that she is never going to die.
 Kitty’s got a few things on her mind.
 There’s neighbour Phyllis Quirke, determined to ply Kitty with industrial quantities of questionable wine.
 There’s neighbour Jack, self anointed inventor of the iPod and never slow to remind Kitty about what a crank she is.
 There’s ex-Yoga master turned cowboy builder, keen to throw up an apartment complex out back of Kitty’s house.
 Then there’s the mystery of what happened to the main man in Kitty’s life.
 Here one day, gone the next, without so much as a thank you for the memories.

 With her singular attitude, Kitty doles out the warp and woof of her life.
-And it’s while in the throes of her daily commentaries that the spectre of memory starts to niggle Kitty.
-So much so that Kitty feels compelled to make one final effort to uncover the truth of her vanished man’s whereabouts.
+And it’s while in the throes of her daily commentaries that Kitty feels compelled to make one final effort to uncover the truth of the whereabouts of her vanished man.

 It is the first anniversary of Martin’s death, Angie’s lover.
 His family has come to visit his grave.
 Angie watches the mourners from the safety of her car, hidden under the Yew tree.
 She remains unseen, her own grief buried deep within.
 She remembers the foxes, appearing in formation like a string of ugly thoughts…..VIXEN by Helen Casey is a compelling psychological drama of one woman’s resilience, determination and desperation to name the love that was hers, but belonged to another.
 Both haunting and mesmerizing, it is a visceral exploration of love, unspoken loss and uncomfortable truths.
 As we are drawn further into Angie’s world, the emotional rollercoaster plunges from the frothy highs to a much darker terrain filled with suspense and a gnawing grief.
 Tis better to have loved and lost…or is it?